suryakant54321/Python-SOS-Client/README.md

 ### Limitations

-	1. Some sections are hardcoaded.
+	1. Some sections are hardcoaded in SOS response parsers.

 ### Installation